lucasresck/espotifai/report/docs/eda/eda.md

 # Exploratory Data Analysis

-We created two datasets: the Spotify's and the Last.fm's.
+We created two datasets: the one from Spotify and the one from Last.fm.
+The notebooks for dataset creation can be found [in their folder](https://github.com/lucasresck/espotifai/tree/master/notebooks/data_scraping) in our GitHub repository.

+The complete Spotify EDA can be viewed [here](https://github.com/lucasresck/espotifai/blob/master/notebooks/eda/spotify_analysis.ipynb), and the complete Last.fm EDA [here](https://github.com/lucasresck/espotifai/blob/master/notebooks/eda/lastfm_data_analysis.ipynb).
+In the following, we briefly describe the EDA process.

 ## Spotify dataset analysis